PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/faq.md

 ### What can I do outside of `@azure/msal-react` context?

-The short answer is that all components in your app that need access to msal APIs should be rendered underneath an `MsalProvider` component ensuring your components have access to the msal context.
+The short answer is that all components in your app that need access to MSAL APIs should be rendered underneath an `MsalProvider` component ensuring your components have access to the MSAL context.
 However, there may be scenarios where it makes more sense to have a utility function outside your component tree to handle acquiring access tokens or determine whether or not a user is signed in.
 This is fine to do as long as you are not calling APIs that may **change** the user's logged in state or trigger interaction.

 This means the following APIs are off-limits outside the context of `MsalProvider`: